-Crypto lending has gained popularity over the past few months as an increasing number of investors want to earn money on their crypto-assets and interest by investing in crypto-backed loans.
+Crypto lending (or Bitcoin lending) has gained popularity over the past few months as an increasing number of investors want to earn money on their crypto-assets and interest by investing in crypto-backed loans.

-In this comprehensive guide, we will look at this popular lending business model by drawing a comparison between the leading P2P crypto lending platforms and offering our judgment with regards to the safety of this form of investment.
+In this comprehensive guide, we will look at this popular lending business model by drawing a comparison between the best crypto lending platforms and offering our judgment with regards to the safety of this form of investment.

 What is Crypto Lending?

 Crypto lending is an alternative investment form, where investors lend fiat money or cryptocurrencies to other borrowers in exchange for interest payments.